argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 # Application configuration

-In order for ArgoCD Image Updater to know which applications it should inspect for updating the workloads' container images, the corresponding Kubernetes resource needs to be correctly annotated.
-ArgoCD Image Updater will inspect only resources of kind `application.argoproj.io`, that is, your ArgoCD `Application` resources.
+In order for Argo CD Image Updater to know which applications it should inspect for updating the workloads' container images, the corresponding Kubernetes resource needs to be correctly annotated.
+Argo CD Image Updater will inspect only resources of kind `application.argoproj.io`, that is, your Argo CD `Application` resources.
 Annotations on other kinds of resources will have no effect and will not be considered.

-For its annotations, ArgoCD Image Updater uses the following prefix:
+For its annotations, Argo CD Image Updater uses the following prefix:

 ```yaml
 argocd-image-updater.argoproj.io
 ```

-As explained earlier, your ArgoCD applications must be of either `Kustomize` or `Helm` type.
+As explained earlier, your Argo CD applications must be of either `Kustomize` or `Helm` type.
 Other types of applications will be ignored.

-So, in order for ArgoCD Image Updater to consider your application for the update of its images, at least the following criteria must be met:
+So, in order for Argo CD Image Updater to consider your application for the update of its images, at least the following criteria must be met:

 * Your `Application` resource is annotated with the mandatory annotation of